cs4241-22a/a2-shortstack/README.md

 - shows current state of server data, included previous username attempts and password on display
 - client can update data display with each click of the button
 - can swipe off the page
+- delete your entries in the fields feature

 ### Design/Evaluation Achievements
 - conducted a study(think-aloud) with another classmate and received feedback